Update: Since this article was first written, all the content from the NBS National BIM Library has moved across to NBS Source.

 The idea behind COBie is that the key information is all pulled into one format and shared between the construction team at defined stages in a project.
 The green circles from the illustration in Figure 1 below shows when the data in COBie format is required and what the client benefit is.

-I recently spoke to Nick Nisbet , the co-author of the COBie2 format; he explained: "The argument that drives the demand for COBIe is the management of 'space usage', 'operations', 'cost and environmental impacts', 'repair' and 'replacement' .
-In short, better value, cost and carbon."
+When COBie was first introduced to the UK I spoke to Nick Nisbet , one of the co-authors of the COBie format; he explained: “The argument that drives the demand for COBie is the management of ‘space usage’, ‘operations’, ‘cost and environmental impacts’, ‘repair’ and ‘replacement’ .
+In short, better value, cost and carbon.“

-Figure 3 - A BIM with just the information from the CAD model
+Figure 3 – A BIM with just the information from the design model

 Figure 4 – A full BIM contains all of the construction information about the building

-A COBie spreadsheet is by no means a full BIM, but it does contain structured content from all members of the construction team and from many information models as shown in the screenshots below.
-Figure 5 shows one of the worksheets that define the floors, spaces and zones that make up the building.
+A COBie file is by no means a full BIM, but it does contain structured content from all members of the construction team and from many information models as shown in the screenshots below.
+Figure 7 shows one of the worksheets that define the floors, spaces and zones that make up the building.
 Spaces can exist on Floors.
 Groups of Spaces can also be categorised in Zones.
-This information would typically be extracted from the CAD model.
+This information would typically be extracted from the design model.

-Each instance of these type objects are then detailed in the "Component" worksheet.
-This is shown in Figure 7 where the Doorset instance DSA-001 is of Doorset Type A and is in space F2-002.
-This information would come initially from the CAD model and be then linked to the type information from the specification model.
+Each instance of these type objects are then detailed in the “Component” worksheet.
+This is shown in Figure 9 where the Doorset instance DSA-001 is of Doorset Type A and is in space F2-002.
+This information would come initially from the design model and be then linked to the type information from the specification model.

 Within the spreadsheet it is possible to link the data.
 So, for example, the window instances can be linked to the specification of the window type through a simple drop down box.
 Equally when an FM task is assigned, it can be assigned to the relevant component.